AtharvaChaudhari07/Neural_Network_from_scratch/README.md

 # Neural_Network_from_scratch
-Implementation of neural network with forward and backpropagation to classify the digit as odd or even.
-Neural network takes input as binary format
+Implementation of neural network in python without tensorflow with forward and backpropagation to classify the digit as odd or even.
+Neural network takes input as binary format.

 ```python
 import numpy as np